pokusio/k3s-topgun/README.md

 ```

-* Oky, now I tried again the tls san (so I can kubectl remotely ), and succeeded this way :
+* Okay, now I tried again the tls san (so I can kubectl remotely ), and succeeded this way :
   * I create the cluster with the `k3d create cluster --k3s-server-arg "k3s server --tls-san \"192.168.1.28,0.0.0.0\"" topgunCluster --masters 3 --workers 5` command:

 ```bash